Non-reciprocity is necessary for robust dimensional reduction and strong responses in stochastic topological systems: Edge localization grows dramatically with non-reciprocity in stochastic systems but plateaus in quantum systems

 Quantum and stochastic persistent currents originate from different areas of the spectrum.
 This demands different methods to calculate the current in each case, which we outline below.
 Quantum persistent current can only exist in a band with non-zero spectral winding, as argued in Ref.~\cite{zhang2020}.
 In such a band, two states with opposite group velocities $v_g=\partial_{k_y}\Re E$ will have different imaginary energies, which determine their growth or decay rate during time evolution \cite{lee2019, longhi2022, kawabata2023}.
 Therefore, at long timescales, the system develops a current, that is equal to the group velocity of the occupied state with the largest $\Im E$. {In the 2D SSH model, the Zak phase protects edge states inside the spectral gap \cite{liu2017, obana2019}, as illustrated in Fig.~\ref{fig:edge_chirality}(e) where bulk vs.~edge states are shown with purple vs.~yellow color.
 Edge states form a band with} spectral winding when transition rates become non-reciprocal $c\neq0$ (see Fig.~\ref{fig:edge_chirality}(e)).
 This spectrum is an example of a topologically protected edge spectral winding, discussed in Ref.~\cite{ou2023}.
 Assuming that the quantum SSH model has one electron per unit cell, {the Fermi level goes through the bulk gap and intersects the edge state (Fig.~\ref{fig:edge_chirality}(e)).} The persistent current is calculated in the {occupied state with the largest $\Im E$} indicated with a dashed rectangle in Fig.~\ref{fig:edge_chirality}(e).
 Note that edge localization is calculated as the sum over squared magnitudes for all vector components lying on the edge $\sum_{j\in\textnormal{edge}}|\psi_j|^2$.

 In the stochastic model, the diagonal terms $\mathcal{D}=\mathcal{A}-\mathcal{W}$ shift the edge band such that it overlaps with the bulk.
-The steady state, indicated with a dashed rectangle in Fig.~\ref{fig:edge_chirality}(f), is therefore a mixture of bulk distributed and edge localized probability.
+As we showed above for Hermitian models, such shift leads to hybridization between edge and bulk states and a uniform steady state.
+However, as we will demonstrate in the last section of this manuscript, complex spectra in non-Hermitian models can decrease hybridization to allow edge states.
+The steady state in the studied 2D model, indicated with a dashed rectangle in Fig.~\ref{fig:edge_chirality}(f), is therefore a mixture of bulk distributed and edge localized probability.
 The persistent current is calculated as a steady state probability flow along the network edge \cite{tang2021} and has a non-zero contribution only from the edge localized portion of the steady state (see Appendix \ref{app:stoch_2Dsurface} for details on the probability current).

 Having identified the quantum and stochastic persistent currents, we track in Fig.~\ref{fig:edge_chirality}(g) how their values change with non-reciprocity $c$.
 Again, the stochastic current grows dramatically with non-reciprocity, while the quantum current plateaus, just as in the 1D model.
 These trends can be understood by observing that non-reciprocity mainly affects the imaginary component of the edge band, much more than the real component.
 As the quantum current depends on the momentum derivative of this real component, it is not strongly altered by non-reciprocity.
 Instead, the edge localized portion of the steady state grows with non-reciprocity \cite{tang2021}, which strongly affects the stochastic current.